Skip to content

 6. Receive Your Staking Payments

-Exact T&Cs vary across the different coins and platforms, but any returns from coins staked at eToro are credited monthly with zero interaction required from the account holder.
+Exact T&Cs vary across the different coins and platforms, but any returns from coins staked are credited monthly with zero interaction required from the account holder.
 This makes it a passive income stream with obvious similarities to interest payments made on a savings account.

 Final Thoughts